cunctator/traceshark/README.md

 brew install qt
 ```

+NB: It seems like on macOS you need to make sure that the currently used screen resolution matches the screen's native resolution.
+Otherwise, the graphs will be rendered in a very strange way; at least this has been seen on a Mac Studio with Ventura.

 ## 2.2 How to compile and install

 The program can be compiled and installed by doing something like this: